charleschatham/LTDemo/readme.txt

     Level 3a: Allow the user to add/remove information localy.
     Level 3b: When issuing the update command, do a comparison between what is local and what is on the web service and prompt user to keep or discard changes.

-Note: User input is NOT validated.
-Mostly because there wasn't a requirmenet for it, but a little because I'm lazy.